 John 7.38 says, ‘Whoever believes in me, as the Scripture has said, streams of living water will flow from within him.’

-So.
-When you come to Jesus, the result is an overflow and this is from your mouth.
+So when you say yes to Jesus as the boss of your life, the result is an overflow and this is from your mouth.
 God wants you to be overflowing, often through the mouth but also in your behaviour, your inner life, your practical actions and your relationships.
 That is ultimate purpose of God.
-To be glorified and God's Kingdom built through you and me.
+To be glorified and God’s Kingdom built through you and me.

 8. God’s Requirements